ThePinion/partition/README.md

 # PARTITION

-Rust implementation of the _Partition_ problem.
+Rust implementation of the _Approximate Partition_ problem.
 The crate can be used as a rust library or as a standalone CLI.

 ## PDF
 The PDF with the description of the alghoritm can be downloaded from the `Releases` section of the repository under `Assets -> main.pdf`.